-As ref 1 and the CRC review article below detail, peroxide has been known to affect (e.g.) insulin action since at least the early 1970's.
+As ref 1 and the CRC review article below detail, peroxide has been known to modulate (e.g.) insulin action since at least the mid 1970's.
 Likewise, in a 1970 publication*, we noted the similarity of the choreoathetosis in the Lesch-Nyhan syndrome to the side-effects of levodopa (implying a role for dopaminergic processes ion this disease ) and related this to the electron-transfer properties of the purines.

-However, this abstract seems to be the first explicit suggestion that reactive oxygen species (ROS) in general play a specific cellular messenger role for a broad range of processes, e.g. neurotransmission and inflammation.
+However, this abstract seems to be the first explicit suggestion that reactive oxygen species (ROS) in general play a specific cellular messenger role for a broad range of processes, e.g. neurotransmission, cancer, and inflammation.
 If this is not correct, please let me know.

 *Proctor P, McGinness JE., Levodopa side-effects and the Lesch-Nyhan syndrome.
 Lancet.
 1970 Dec 26;2(7687):1367.
 PMID: 4098945